kwilkos/cxf/celtix-distribution/src/main/samples/hello_world_xml_bare/README.txt

 Hello World Demo using BARE Style in XML Binding
 =============================================

-This demo illustrates how celtix works with xml binind instead of soap binding.
+This demo illustrates how celtix works with xml binding instead of soap binding.
 And this specific demo shows you how xml binding works with the doc-lit bare style